Avengers World: Plot

 Hawkeye, Nightmask, Spider-Woman, and Star Brand are exploring their surroundings in Velletai trying to ascertain where they are.
 Nightmask is concerned for Star Brand and the voices he is hearing.
-Spider-Woman and Hawkeye are just concerned that Star Brand is cracking up.
 Suddenly, dark beings rise out of the nearby "river" and start attacking.
 The Avengers defend themselves, but Star Brand is distracted by his former classmate Kelly Overton.
 He chases after her but finds himself back in his old high school.
-Back on S.H.I.E.L.D.
-Helicarrier Iliad, Bruce Banner is criticizing Steve Rogers.
-There are so many Avengers and none of them are magical.
-However, Maria Hill has called in Sebastian Druid (the son of Doctor Druid and formerly one of Nick Fury's Secret Warriors) for magical support.
-He's astral projecting from Nepal.
-After discovering the Avengers team is trapped in a city of the dead, he recommends a plane be sent for him.
-He explains that cities of the dead are spirit traps built by the Cult of Entropy where lost tormented souls gather and are unable to move on to the next realm.
+On the Helicarrier, Maria Hill calls in Sebastian Druid for magical support.
+Druid explains that the cities of the dead are spirit traps built by the Cult of Entropy where lost tormented souls gather and are unable to move on to the next realm.
 However, the power of these cities grew beyond the control of the Cult of Entropy and only those strong in magic have any chance of survival within one.
 Back in Velletai, Star Brand discovers that the souls present are the victims of the disaster caused when he got his powers.
 Begging for forgiveness, he is carried before their ruler Morgan le Fay.

 As Bruce Banner discusses how to drop the rescue party on A.I.M.
-Island, he avoids questions from the S.H.I.E.L.D.
-Agents present about his control over Hulk.
+Island, he avoids questions from the S.H.I.E.L.D. agents present about his control over Hulk.
 Meanwhile, Iron Man tries to get Manifold to teleport Thor's group into A.I.M.
 Island.
 Manifold states that he is still trying to get control of his powers.
 In order to find his center, Manifold turns to Captain Universe for help.
 Afterwards, Manifold manages to teleport Thor's group to A.I.M.
 Island.

-Upon arriving at A.I.M.
-Island, Thor, Hyperion, and Captain Marvel recall on how Hyperion was brought to A.I.M.
-Island following the destruction of his universe.
-Captain Marvel then tells Thor and Hyperion about the approaching A.I.M.
-Agents that are flying as they fight their way through.